 Federal Programs & Grants

-• grants photo Title I, Part A - provides supplemental resources to local educational agencies (LEAs) to help schools with high concentrations of students from low-income families provide high-quality education that will enable all children to meet the challenging state academic standards.
+Title I, Part A – Title I, Part A provides supplemental resources to local educational agencies (LEAs) to help schools with high concentrations of students from low-income families provide high-quality education that will enable all children to meet the challenging state academic standards.
 Campuses served with Title I funds within Hays CISD, have at least 40% of their students identified as receiving free/reduced lunch.
-The intended program beneficiaries are students who experience difficulties mastering the state academic achievement standards.
-Title I campuses each maintain a comprehensive needs assessment and campus improvement plan, that was developed with parents, community members, teachers, principals and other school leaders, so that all students are provided opportunities to meet the challenging State academic standards.
-Because Hays CISD is a multiple-attendance district, the TI Schoolwide campuses are served in rank order of order of low-income percentage, with a formula based, per pupil allocation.
+Hays CISD Title I Schoolwide campuses are served in rank order of low-income percentage, with a formula based, per pupil allocation.

 • Armando Chapa Middle School